 Get Help from the Pros

-Sometimes in order to save money, you have to spend a little first.
-One way in particular is to get a professional home energy audit.
-These can be very beneficial over time as an expert will come out to your home and point out everything that is responsible for your large monthly bill, as well as give you suggestions on what you can do to lower that bill.
+Sometimes to save money, you have to spend a little first.
+One way, in particular, is to get a professional home energy audit.
+These can be very beneficial over time as an expert will come out to your home and point out everything responsible for your large monthly bill, as well as give you suggestions on what you can do to lower that bill.

 When scheduling an audit, look for an auditor that is certified by either the Building Performance Institute or the Residential Energy Services Network or both, and ask about their training and experience.

 There are other ways to save on your monthly energy bills.
 One way is to check into state and federal incentives for making your home “greener” and more efficient.
 You can visit the U.S. Department of Energy and Energy Star websites for specific listings of energy tax credits.

 Also, you may want to inquire with your local utility company to see if they offer any kind of rebate programs that can help lower your monthly bills.
 Many companies will offer monthly credits to those homeowners who allow the company to turn off certain appliances during certain times of the day when energy demand is high.
 These interruptions in power usually cause little or no inconvenience to the homeowner but can save a good amount every month.